homerjed/homerjed/README.md

 Right now i'm working on
 * a [simulation-based inference (SBI) package in `jax`](https://github.com/homerjed/sbiax),
+* testing the limits of simulation-based inference with the one-point matter PDF,
 * baryonification using generative models with physically motivated latent spaces,
 * field-level inference pipelines using generative models.